varnish/Varnish-Book/varnish_book.rst

    Most of the defaults are optimal.
    If you do not have a very specific need, it is generally better to use the default values.

-   A few hidden debug commands exist in the CLI, which can be revealed with ``help -d``.
+   A few debug commands exist in the CLI, which can be revealed with ``help -d``.
    These commands are meant exclusively for development or testing, and many of them are downright dangerous.
    They are hidden for a reason, and the only exception is perhaps ``debug.health``, which is somewhat common to use.